 - Present official photo ID (driver’s license, employment ID)

 - Present proof of address (driver’s license, lease, utility bill)

 - If you are under 18, a parent or guardian must sign the card and present identification and proof of address.
 A legal guardian must present proper documentation

 - Through the Access system, a non-resident may be issued a Library Card in addition to a card from another municipality as long as there are no outstanding fines on that card.
 Please present your valid local library card at the Circulation Desk.

 How do I renew my Library card?

-Present current proof of address and your Library Card in person at the Circulation Desk to renew your Card.
+Present current proof of address, a photo ID and your Library Card in person at the Circulation Desk to renew your Card.

 How many items may I take out at one time?